Burnout Recovery Feels Slow for a Reason (What’s Actually Happening)

 Many people begin to:

-• reconsider their work structure
+• reconsider work structure

 • set stronger boundaries

-• question previous life priorities
+• question previous priorities

-• seek a slower, more sustainable lifestyle
+• move toward a slower, more sustainable life

-This stage is not just recovery.
+This is not just recovery.

-It is life restructuring.
+It is restructuring.

 How to Set Boundaries After Burnout